 Consensys Mesh Applied Research and Development division is embedded within the wider community of researchers driving innovation in the network of protocols around Ethereum.
 Consensys Mesh R&D grew out of the clear need to scale blockchains like Ethereum by helping solve the toughest challenges in usability, capacity, security, and performance.
 Our team collectively has over four decades’ worth of experience pioneering Web3 protocols, systems and ecosystems that are pushing the needle of decentralization forward.
 Click the team name to learn more about our different projects.

 The Magmo team focuses on bringing scalability to the decentralized web.
 Magmo developed State Channels – a framework for ultra-low-latency payments.
 The Magmo team collaborates with other R&D teams across the Layer 2 ecosystem and consists of researchers and developers focused on off-chain scalability.

 Magmo works closely with Filecoin to develop and integrate a high-throughput payment system and the Magmo team is a part of the Retrieval Markets Working Group and the Filecoin Virtual Machine Early Builders program.

 The Identity team’s mission is to empower and enable developers to build better trust layers in their applications.
 They’re obsessed with standards and interoperability so that developers and product owners can focus on building next-generation applications that leverage verifiable data and decentralized identity without worrying about the implementation.

 Team Zero is a MESH R&D innovation team dedicated to rapidly building products with Web3 technologies.
 The products are tested in real-world scenarios to gauge desirability, feasibility and viability in specific markets.
-The topics range from media, social networks, sports, memorabilia, ticketing, digital fabrication and civic engagement.More information about our past, current, and future projects are on their website
+The topics range from media, social networks, sports, memorabilia, ticketing, digital fabrication and civic engagement.More information about our past, current, and future projects is on their website TEAM-ZERO.DEV